 - Quadriceps stretches

 Doing two 30-second stretches of each of the above will prime the muscles and ligaments, including your ACL, and will prevent you from doing any damage to your ACL.
+You never wanna be caught in a fire with no help and a torn acl, check out fire suppression system long island.

 Strengthen Your Legs